 More information about Cyprus is available on the Cyprus Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Cyprus in 1960 following its independence from the United Kingdom.
 Shortly after the founding of the republic, serious differences arose between the Greek Cypriot and Turkish Cypriot communities about the implementation and interpretation of the constitution.
 The 1960s and early 1970s saw intercommunal violence and foreign intervention by Greece and Turkey.
 Since 1974, Cyprus has been divided de facto into the Republic of Cyprus controlled two-thirds of the island and the remaining one-third of the island, which is administered by Turkish Cypriots.
 In 1983, the Turkish Cypriots declared an independent "Turkish Republic of Northern Cyprus" ("TRNC").
 The United States does not recognize the "TRNC," nor does any country other than Turkey.
-United Nations peacekeeping forces have maintained a buffer zone between the two sides.
+United Nations peacekeeping forces have maintained a buffer zone between the two sides since 1964.

 The United States regards the status quo on Cyprus as unacceptable and supports efforts to reach a comprehensive settlement to reunify the island as a bizonal, bicommunal federation.
 Successive U.S. administrations have viewed intercommunal negotiations under UN auspices as the best means to achieve a fair and permanent settlement.
 The United States has urged all parties to intensify their work on behalf of peace and progress.